Jolly Farmer: Junction

 The junction was a fork with the London to Land's End turnpike road (now the A30 London Road), and the London to Portsmouth turnpike (now the A325 Portsmouth Road).
 The two main roads are mentioned in John Ogilby's Britannia, published in 1675, with the Land's End road described as "in general a very good Road with suitable Entertainment" and the Portsmouth Road as "A very good Road to Southampton, and thence to Salisbury indifferent" (the route to Southampton being roughly the A325 and part of what is now the A31).
 Until the establishment of Camberley in 1860, it crossed remote unpopulated heathland.
 In the stagecoach era, it was busy with traffic, and notorious for the poor quality of road and proliferation of highwaymen.

 The junction has been an important landmark and mentioned in early motoring itineraries.
 It was originally a simple fork in the road and was converted into the current roundabout layout in 1960.

+Basing Stone

+The junction is marked by the 'Basing Stone' or 'Basingstone'.
+The current stone replaces the original, lost during roadworks in the 1950s, and carries the inscription "Site of the Basing Stone and the Legend of the White Hart".